 Borrowing money for a business is never easy.
 Even if you’ve got an established business generating profits, the process is long and complicated.
-If you’re borrowing for a startup, things get even more difficult.
+If you’re investing in a startup, things get even more difficult.

 Most lenders are unwilling to lend to startup businesses.
 That doesn’t mean you can’t borrow, but it might not work out exactly as you imagined.
 If you’ve already been turned away by traditional banks and credit unions, there are still several avenues to explore.

-SBA loans: before you completely give up on traditional lenders, ask about using loans and lines of credit guaranteed by the US Small Business Administration (SBA).
+Before you completely give up on traditional lenders, ask about using loans and lines of credit guaranteed by the US Small Business Administration (SBA).
 These loans provide a guarantee to the bank, which means less risk for the bank.
-Qualifying and getting approved is a complex process – lenders usually require you to provide detailed information about your business and your personal finances.
+Qualifying and getting approved is a complex process.
+Lenders usually require you to provide detailed information about your business and your personal finances.
 You should also plan to provide a personal guarantee pledging your home, investment accounts, or other assets as collateral for the loan (and putting your personal credit on the line).
 Still, this might be your best option.

 Most startups need to get more creative.
 Traditionally, you’d rely on friends, family, and other willing investors.
 Fortunately, today’s entrepreneurs have more options available that don’t just depend on your built-in connections or your ability to sell.

-Venture capitalists are investors who have money to help you grow your business.
-These individuals and organizations are hard to find, and you need to present a compelling case before they’ll hand over money.
+VCs have the money to help you grow your business.
+These individuals and organizations are hard to find, and you need to present a compelling case before they hand over money.
 However, your business might be a great fit for an investor.
 With venture capitalists, you’ll often have to give something up in return for the money (not surprisingly).
 Read through all agreements carefully, and get a clear understanding of what you’re “paying.”
 You might have to give up a portion of ownership, some decision making control, or something else.

-Other loans: if none of the options above are viable, you might be able to borrow personally.
+If none of the options above are viable, you might be able to borrow personally.
 Again, most banks will use your personal credit anyway (just review your plans with a local attorney before mixing your business and personal affairs).
 Unsecured personal loans are a good option to avoid pledging collateral.
-Some entrepreneurs even tap their home equity using second mortgages – but this is risky.
+Some entrepreneurs even tap their home equity using second mortgages.
+However, this approach is risky.
 If your business fails and you’re unable to repay the loan, you could lose your home in foreclosure.